 Child Protective Services if there is suspicion of harm to children.

-A referral of child abuse and or neglect can be made by any person including a child, who has reasonable cause to suspect child abuse or neglect.
+Referral Process: A referral of child abuse and or neglect can be made by any person including a child, who has reasonable cause to suspect child abuse or neglect.
 You may report the matter to the Department of Human Services or any law enforcement agency.
 The information in a CPS (Child Protective Services) complaint needs to be provided by the individual who actually has observed the alleged victim or had contact with the child regarding the complaint.

-CPS Emergency Contact Number 1-855-444-3911 to make a report of suspected child abuse and or neglect:
+Contact the CPS Emergency Contact Number 1-855-444-3911 to make a report of suspected child abuse and or neglect:

 Department of Human Services